Kentico/xperience-by-kentico-universal-migration-tool/README.md

 ## Quick Start

 1. Open file with dependency injection container configuration. (`Program.cs` / `Startup.cs` / ...)
-1. Import namespace `Kentico.Xperience.UMT`.
+2. Import namespace `Kentico.Xperience.UMT`.
-1. Register Umt to service collection `IServiceCollection` using `AddUniversalMigrationToolkit()`.
+3. Register Umt to service collection `IServiceCollection` using `AddUniversalMigrationToolkit()`.
-1. Inject `IImportService` where you want use this tool.
+4. Inject `IImportService` where you want use this tool.
+5. When importing asset files, the working dir of the application must be set to the root folder of the XbyK project (i.e. the folder, which contains XbyK project's .csproj file)

 ## Full Instructions